Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Transversely Excited Atmospheric Pressure Laser

-This design uses a discharge voltage which is applied in short pulses of under one microsecond across the gas flow.
-This method prevents arcing.
-This design is used when high pressures are required.
-Since the required voltage for a longitudinal discharge is too high, transverse excitation occurs with electrodes that are in series along the tube.
+This design employs a discharge voltage applied in brief pulses of less than one microsecond across the gas flow, effectively preventing arcing.
+It is utilized in applications requiring high pressures.
+Due to the excessive voltage needed for a longitudinal discharge, transverse excitation is used instead, with electrodes arranged in series along the length of the tube.

 High Power Diffusion-Cooled Slab Lasers